ibm-cloud-docs/vpc/nlb-faqs.md

 {: #is-the-network-load-balancer-ip-address-fixed}
 {: faq}

 Yes.
-The network load balancer IP address is fixed.
+The NLB IP address is fixed.

 ## Why is my NLB traffic flow not working?
 {: #why-is-my-nlb-or-traffic-flow-not-working?}